orenmaor/elk/README.md

 #### Create Elasticsearch Load Balancer

 Next, we want to be able to put an ELB in front of our Elasticsearch array.
-We'll create an *internal* ELB in our VPC; Kibana and Logstash instances will be able to talk to it, but it will be inaccessable to the outside world.
+We'll create an ELB in our VPC; Kibana will be accessible from the outside, and Logstash instances will be able to talk to it.

 In the EC2 dashboard, create a new ELB
 ```
 Load Balancer Name: <name>
-Create LB inside: <id of your VPC>
-Create an internal load balancer: yes
 ```

 **Listener Configuration:**